Attict/feathers/README.md

   }
 }
 ```
-## Feather Loops
+## The Feather Loop

-The main loop consists of these methods:
+Each feather, and all associated components follow a main way of looping.
+Primarily through the **input, update, and render** methods.

 `init`: Initializes the feather/component.